piotrkabacinski/gatesjs/README.md

  .gate([ 404, "*" ], () =>  console.log( "Hello callback for 404 status and whatever!" ) );
 ```

-When you clone the repository check the live example by launching `$ node index.js` after `$ npm install` for more examples.
+When you clone the repository check for more examples by launching `$ node index.js` after `$ npm install`.

 ## License